Information design for the Amyloidosis Research Consortium — translating a complex protein misfold cascade into a patient-accessible 2-page leaflet.

 From first draft to final

-The design went through three distinct phases over six weeks.
+The design went through three distinct phases.

-By January 2025, the design had moved into Illustrator and the visual language was established: the SAA cascade diagram, the organ involvement illustration, and the typographic system.
-The main outstanding work was refinement of the graphics to support the flow of information while keeping the story as simple as possible for non-experts.
+- The design then moved into Illustrator and the visual language was established: the SAA cascade diagram, the organ involvement illustration, and the typographic system.

 Delivered as a print-ready and web-optimised 2-page PDF.
 Produced in Adobe Illustrator.